My life’s work as a makeup artist and hairstylist has led me to becoming a Watercolor Portrait Artist.

 Career shift from one medium to another.

-I still work in a creative feild and I still paint faces.
+I still work in a creative field and I still paint faces.
 As a makeup artist I enjoyed all the amazing conversations.
 It was the icing on the cake to a very fun career.
 However, I do enjoy being able to pick up my brushes whenever the mood strikes.
 I still have deadlines and whenever I’m working on a commission, I strive for effective timeliness.
 The new-found freedom that my career shift affords me has simplified my life in many ways.
 The joy of painting is something I recommend for everyone!